muguangyi/unlang.io/source/docs/lang_state.md

 ### Difference

-The big difference between the two options is Whether the logic could be controlled in UNLang.
+The big difference between the two options is whether the logic could be controlled in UNLang.
 If user wants to control the logic in UNLang, exporting the logic module and use fundamental modules to compose; Or implement the full feature internally and trigger it by UNLang.

 Which way to use is mainly based on the complexity and reuse of the logic, and fully decided by user.